Executive Summary

 Goal 2: Systems Efficiency

-In 2025, leading governments should set out a clear commitment to the market about their intention to drive systems-wide efficiency improvements.
+In 2025, leading governments should set out a clear commitment to the market about their intention to drive system-wide efficiency improvements.
 In tandem, governments and industry should work together to develop strategies so that, by 2030, a new wave of policies can be implemented to unlock these systemic efficiency gains.

 Goal 3: Truly Sustainable and Scalable Fuel